Massage in dogs is a form of veterinary physiotherapy. The dog's skin and muscles are treated with the hands. The aims of massage are to:

 This is thus done rather to detoxify the body than for muscle stimulation or relaxation.

-How long do massages for animals last?
+How long do massages for dogs last?

 The treatment duration is guided by your pet’s mood and reactions.
 You can see quite clearly whether your pet enjoys the massage and when it has had enough.